 [email protected]:~$ chmod 700 $HOME/.ssh [email protected]:~$ chmod 600 $HOME/.ssh/id_dsa* [email protected]:~$ ls -la .ssh total 10 drwx------ 2 kodehelp kodehelp 512 Apr 25 16:12 . drwx-----x 12 kodehelp kodehelp 1024 Apr 24 2015 .. -rw------- 1 kodehelp kodehelp 1264 Apr 25 16:12 id_dsa -rw------- 1 kodehelp kodehelp 1123 Apr 25 16:12 id_dsa.pub [email protected]:~$

 - Use SFTP or SCP to copy the public key file (e.g.,

 ~/.ssh/id_dsa.pub) to your account on the remote system.

 ~/.ssh/authorized_keysfile in your account (if your account doesn’t have ~/.ssh/authorized_keys file, system administrators can create one for you).
 Once your public key is added to your

 ~/.ssh/authorized_keysfile on the remote system, the setup process is complete, and you should now be able to SSH to your account from the computer that has your private key.

-- So now you’re all set to log in using public key authentication.
-Instead of being asked for your password on remote system, you’ll instead be asked for the passphrase you’ve used to encrypt your local, private key.
+- So now you’re all set to log in using public-key authentication.
+Instead of being asked for your password on the remote system, you’ll instead be asked for the passphrase you’ve used to encrypt your local, private key.

 [email protected]:~$ssh remotehost.example.com Enter passphrase for key '/home/kodehelp/.ssh/id_dsa': Last login: Tue Apr 28 19:40:10 2015 from localhost.example.com [email protected]:~$